BorisOften/Support/README.md

 # Support
-For questions, suggestion, feedback can you contact the developers by the email below
+For questions, suggestions, or feedback, you can contact the developers via the email below.

 banye.dev@gmail.com